Uber driver picks up new mom in Florida, buys clothes for her sick baby

 “She is my hero,” said Ihus.

-Ihus tells WFLA she has been in contact with Belinda since the heartwarming Uber ride and plans to introduce Belinda to John Henry in the coming days.
+Ihus tells 8 On Your Side she has been in contact with Belinda since the heartwarming Uber ride and plans to introduce Belinda to John Henry in the coming days.

 John Henry still has a long road to recovery.
 If you would like to learn how you can help, click here.